Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 A total of twenty (20) credits as follows:

-1. Religious Studies 101 and 102 or Humanities 101 and 102.
+1. Religious Studies 101 and 102 (or Humanities 101 and 102).

 Note: The Health Equity Internships (Religious Studies 460) may count toward fulfilling the second requirement for the Religious Studies minor.
+Students should meet with the department chair to discuss the details of the internship before enrolling in it.

 Printed from: https://catalog.rhodes.edu/programs-study/religious-studies/requirements-minor-religious-studies